Crock Pot Beef Stew – Gluten-Free

 Add the beef stock to the pot or skillet; cook and stir a few minutes to deglaze the pan.

-Cover; cook on low 10 to 12 hours (or high for 4 to 6 hours), or according to your crockpot’s manual.
+Cover; cook on low 10 to 12 hours (or high for 4 to 6 hours), or according to your slow cooker's manual.

 Stir gently and thoroughly before serving.

-This gluten-free recipe is designed for those with gluten intolerance, gluten sensitivity, or celiac disease, but I’ve found that people who have no food allergies like it, too.
-It is wheat-free, barley-free and rye-free and ideal for your gluten-free diet.
+This gluten-free recipe is designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like it, too.
+It is a wheat-free recipe, also barley-free and rye-free, and ideal for your gluten-free diet.
 Also, it is casein-free, dairy-free, egg-free, lactose-free, nut-free and refined sugar-free.
+It can easily be made suitable for a paleo diet, too.

 Simply Sugar & Gluten-Free’s Slightly Indulgent Tuesday